-Your ability to keep your house safe and get out in the event of a fire depends on advance planning and warning from smoke alarms.
+Your ability to keep your house safe and get out in the event of fire depends on advance planning and warning from smoke alarms.
 Fire tends to easily spread through your home in no time, leaving you totally confused about how to save your house from fire and escape unharmed.

 A closed-door slows down the spread of smoke, fire, and heat.
 You need to install smoke alarms at every level of your property and outside each sleeping area.
 Also, walk through your home and inspect all escape routes and exits.
 In households with children, one must draw a floor plan of the house and mark two ways out of each room, including doors and windows.